Introduction

 Here's what most contractors don't realize: A significant portion of customer calls happen outside normal business hours.
 People call when they have time—during their lunch break, after work, on weekends.

 Emergency calls don't follow a 9-5 schedule.
 Pipes burst at midnight.
 AC units die on Saturday afternoons.
 Roofs start leaking during Sunday rainstorms.
+And 82% of customers expect an immediate response when they reach out to a business.

 If you're not answering these calls, someone else is.